thallheim/cmake_cpp_msvc/README.md

 - [ ] Write something to gather upp TODOs from sources into one place
 - [ ] Move just-related files into subdir(s).

+### Windows slowdowns
+_Later - switching back to Git bash under Win will do for now._

+Doesn't seem to be the files at issue.
+To check:
+ - Is some back-asswards Windows convention spawning new shells?
+ - Do I not propagate the set shell?
+ - Time a CMake script invocation in isolation, because Windows